ballerkobe808/acme-api/README.md

     https://github.com/ballerkobe808/acme-trader-client

-The bundled production build of the acme trader client is in the Public folder.
+The bundled production build of the acme trader client is located in the Public folder.
 The three sources this api pulls from are:

  - https://www.kraken.com/help/api#public-market-data (coin list and graphical data)